meltano/sdk/docs/dev_guide.md

 }
 ```

-The above `module` value relies on an equivalent to the following snippet being added to your `tap.py` or `target.py` files:
+The above `module` value relies on an equivalent to the following snippet being added to the end of your `tap.py` or `target.py` file:

 ```python
 if __name__ == "__main":